vik-ma/open-links-from-txt-file/README.md

 1. Click on **'Add Browser Path'** and select the .exe of the browser you wish to open the links in. <br>
 You can add multiple browsers and switch between them.
 2. Click on **'Select Text File'** to select the .txt file containing the links.
-3. Type in the specific filter you wish to set and then click on **'Set'** next to the input field. <br>
+3. Type in the specific filter you wish to set and then click on **'Set'** next to its input field. <br>
 (Only one filter can be set at a time)
 4. Click on **'Open Links'** to open your links.
 ## Saved Configuration